Updated December 2023

 Criticism is a natural part of working in any business or organization.
 And to be honest, it's what pushes you to get smarter, stronger, and more productive at work.
-But if you can't handle negative feedback, won't admit when you're wrong, or lash out when criticized, you won't get far in business school, or at work.
+But if you can't handle negative feedback, won't admit when you're wrong, or lash out when criticized, you won't get far in business school or at work.

-When you're just starting out, a thick skin and healthy dose of determination are huge assets.
+When you're just starting out, a thick skin and a healthy dose of determination are huge assets.
 In fact, these attributes are important at every stage of your business career.
 Your willingness to continue learning, and overcome setbacks, will determine your success in this field.

 Just take a look at this Forbes article on the traits of world-famous business leaders.
 You'll see "persistence" and "thick skin" at the very top of the list.

 9. You can think on your feet and solve problems independently

 Creative, resourceful, analytical thinker, self-starter...these are all adjectives we associate with successful business people.